 With the pioneering accumulation of multi-omics data and machine learning methods, recent years have seen an explosion in gastric inflammation-induced tumorigenesis research, which has provided new biological understanding of GC oncology and prevention.
-On the basis of the newly determined and macrophages; inflammation inhibition
+On the basis of the newly determined biological mechanism, promising biomarkers and potential targets that characterize key state changes initiating tumorigenesis during inflammation-induced tumorigenesis may be reliably identified and validated, to enable better early GC risk stratification as well as personalized prevention strategies.

 Despite major advances in this field, several challenges remain unsolved, thus strictly limiting further understanding of the key point of GC onset during gastric inflammationinduced tumorigenesis.
 Among multi-omics data, large-scale individual longitudinal data are lacking, and multi-omics data obtained from the same patients at different time points are needed to avoid crucial bias in feature identification.
 Moreover, prolonged surveillance of patient samples over the course of years could also help accrue sufficient parameters for simulating evolutionary models statistically while offering an exemplary opportunity to study lesion evolution over time and in space during progression.
 Greater attention should be paid to new omics in gastric inflammation-induced tumorigenesis research.
 For example, radiomics is increasingly becoming a powerful tool for mining quantitative medical image features, which may substantially broaden multi-level omics insights into inflammation-induced tumorigenesis.
-Radiomics has shown high potential in early tumor diagnosis for breast cancer and lung cancer 114,115.
+Radiomics has shown high potential in early tumor diagnosis for breast cancer and lung cancer^{114,115}.
 These methods transform medical images into quantifiable features for mining through lesion image segmentation, radiomic feature extraction, and intelligent model construction, and use machine learning methods to combine image features and other clinical information to assist in the diagnosis and treatment of diseases116.
 The performance of radiomics in some tumor clinical tasks is similar to or better than that of the judgment of clinical physicians.
 Recent advances in spatial transcriptomics have been systematically used to generate biological insights into cancer contexts by providing transcriptomic profiles with crucial spatial information within biological tissues at subcellular levels117.
 The typical repertoire of operations of spatial transcriptomics, accompanied by single-cell transcriptomics, has been systematically demonstrated in liver diseases and cancer118.
 Multi-omics at spatial resolution has also led to integration of analysis methods119.
 Spatial omics may be inherently amenable to integration with other modalities, and adding time series samples could ultimately broaden biological understanding by enabling parallel insights to be gained.